TALXIS/docs/src/en/developer-guide/applications/controls/treeview.md

 - Entity Display Field name - What field to display from the entity
     - Example: `talxis_name`
 - Association Entity Name
-    - Name entity created by cds from N:N relationship
+    - Logical Name of entity created by cds from N:N relationship
 - Use Custom Intersecting Entity
     - No - Use Association Entity
     - Yes - Use custom Intersecting Entity